A Collaborative Approach to Research in Performance Excellence

 This article describes a collaborative approach initiated by the Monfort Institute at the University of Northern Colorado to engage high-level practitioners of performance excellence and academic researchers to:

-- b) develop a purposeful research agenda that addresses both the needs and interests of practitioners and researchers; and
+- develop a purposeful research agenda that addresses both the needs and interests of practitioners and researchers; and

 High-performing organizations face many external pressures from customers, investors, suppliers and partners, and the public.
-In addition, they face internal challenges including leadership and workforce turnover, cultural challenges, and limited understanding of the continuous refinement and integration of management systems at the upper levels of the Malcolm Baldrige National Quality Award (MBNQA) scoring scale.
+In addition, they face internal challenges, including leadership and workforce turnover, cultural challenges, and limited understanding of the continuous refinement and integration of management systems at the upper levels of the Malcolm Baldrige National Quality Award (MBNQA) scoring scale.
 This initiative resulted in a viable research agenda of value to practitioners and researchers to better understand organizational performance excellence and improvement approaches and expand research efforts in quality management.
-Several projects are currently in process through the Monfort Institute, and plans for continued collaboration have been developed.
+This was a major redirection of my research agenda that has evolved. | Download Article

 Latham, J. R. (2008).
 Building bridges between researchers and practitioners: A collaborative approach to research in performance excellence.
-Quality Management Journal, 15(1), 20. | Download Paper (PDF)
+Quality Management Journal, 15(1), 20.